Benefits of Indoor Cycling

 To maximize the benefits achieved by cycling, consider these five tips:

-- Bring a bottle of water.
-It’s a good idea to bring a bottle of water to class and take frequent drinks while you ride.
-Indoor cycling offers a high intensity workout and most participants sweat profusely during class.
+3. Always have a bottle of water.
+It's a good idea to bring a bottle of water to the gym and take frequent drinks while you ride.
+Indoor cycling offers a high intensity workout and most participants sweat profusely during the activity.
 Having water on hand will help you remain hydrated.

-- Don’t force yourself.
-Don't get caught up in the excitement of the class and ride beyond your fitness level.
+5. Don't force yourself.
 Doing so may cause painful injuries.